Welcome to the Harwich Neighbourhood Policing Team pages. We are

 PCSO Lynn Grayburn (Collar number 71984)

-I have been a PCSO at Harwich for 6 years and 3 months now.
-My
+I have been a PCSO at Harwich since May 2007.
+My role has been

-role has been predominantly patrolling our streets.
+predominantly patrolling our streets.
+I have also built links with

+set up new groups giving support and advice on the way.
 I have also

-helping to set up new groups giving support and Advice on the way.

-I have also worked closely with the younger community in the area
+worked closely with the younger community in the area attending

-attending Teentalk meetings, supporting them with their Hoodie
+Teentalk meetings, supporting them with their Hoodie festivals in

 Telephone: 101 ext 445145